AdobeDocs/experience-manager-guides.it-IT/help/product-guide/knowledge-base/kb-articles/authoring/reports/manage-metadata.md

 ### L’elenco in Gestisci->metadati è vuoto o incompleto

-Se l’elenco è vuoto o incompleto, potrebbe essere necessario eseguire l’indicizzazione sulla mappa digitale.
-Puoi fare riferimento a [Istruzioni per l’aggiornamento (indicizza il contenuto)](/help/product-guide/install-guide/upgrade-xml-documentation.md#steps-to-index-the-existing-content-to-use-the-new-find-and-replace%3A)
+`If list is empty or  incomplete then you may need to run the indexing on your ditamap, You can refer` [Istruzioni per l’aggiornamento (indicizza il contenuto)](https://experienceleague.adobe.com/docs/experience-manager-guides-learn/tutorials/install-guide/on-prem-ig/download-install-upgrade-aemg/upgrade-xml-documentation.html?lang=en#steps-to-index-the-existing-content-to-use-the-new-find-and-replace%3A)

 ### I metadati personalizzati non vengono visualizzati nell’elenco